-Experts say good managers are key to attracting and keeping talented younger employees
+Experts say good managers are the key to attracting and keeping talented younger employees.

 Members of the Helicopter Generation, whose hovering, over-involved parents gave them everything they did not have themselves growing up, are becoming federal employees and creating new challenges for managers.
 That is the assessment of experts who focus on multigenerational workforce issues.